Versatile Test Reactor: Opposition

 Edwin Lyman, senior scientist and acting director of the Nuclear Safety Project at the non-profit Union of Concerned Scientists, questioned the need for a fast-neutron reactor, stating that existing facilities could be utilized to produce fast neutrons.
+"There is nothing good about these reactors", he said.
+"I think there is a love of plutonium in the [Energy] Department that is irrational."

 The breeder design of the reactor produces more fissile material in the form of plutonium, resulting in proliferation fears.

-“There is nothing good about these reactors,” he said.
-“I think there is a love of plutonium in the [Energy] Department that is irrational.”